NIAEFEUP/uni/uni/assets/text/TermsAndConditions.md

 the [Universidade do Porto's terms and conditions](https://sigarra.up.pt/up/pt/web_base.gera_pagina?p_pagina=termos%20e%20condicoes).
-By using your faculty account in the Mobile Application, you are responsible for maintaining the security of your account and you are fully responsible for all activities that occur under the account and any other actions taken in connection with it. we will not be liable for any acts or omissions by you, including any damages of any kind incurred as a result of such acts or omissions.
+By using your faculty account in the Mobile Application, you are responsible for maintaining the security of your account and you are fully responsible for all activities that occur under the account and any other actions taken in connection with it.
+We will not be liable for any acts or omissions by you, including any damages of any kind incurred as a result of such acts or omissions.
 Any interaction with your data from Universidade do Porto's platform is made directly through it, and is not collected by us in any way.